ishikagoel529-hue/finance-mistake-detector/README.md

 ## Plan

-I plan to execute these steps to complete my project.
+## Plan

+The project was implemented in the following stages:

-- [TODO] Step 1: Collect and prepare a small personal finance knowledge base including budgeting rules, savings guidelines, emergency fund norms, and basic investment principles for use in retrieval-augmented generation(RAG).
+1. Collected and prepared a small personal finance knowledge base including budgeting rules, savings guidelines, and emergency fund norms.
-- [TODO] Step 2: Design the input schema and structured prompts for collecting user financial information such as income, expenses, savings, liabilities, and investments in a consistent format.
+2. Designed the input schema to collect user income, expenses, and savings through a conversational interface.
-- [TODO] Step 3: Implement the core financial mistake detection logic using tool calling for numerical calculations such as savings rate, expense-to-income ratio, and emergency fund adequacy.
+3. Implemented the core financial mistake detection logic using numerical calculations for savings rate, expense-to-income ratio, and emergency fund adequacy.
-- [TODO] Step 4: Integrate retrieval-augmented generation (RAG) by connecting the financial knowledge base to the assistant for justifying detected mistakes and recommendations.
+4. Integrated retrieval-based explanations using the knowledge base to justify detected mistakes and recommendations.
-- [TODO] Step 5: Design and implement the financial health score generation module to quantify the user’s overall financial well-being based on savings behavior, risk management, and spending patterns.
+5. Designed and implemented the financial health score module.
-- [TODO] Step 6: Implement the what-if scenario simulation module to allow users to test how changes in income, savings, or expenses affect their financial health score and detected mistakes.
+6. Implemented the what-if scenario simulation module to test changes in income, expenses, and savings.
-- [TODO] Step 7: Design and implement the LangGraph workflow by defining the state, nodes (input parser, mistake detector, RAG retriever, scorer, and simulator), and transitions between them.
+7. Built the multi-step assistant workflow using a structured control flow.
-- [TODO] Step 8: Test the complete system on multiple user finance profiles, analyze the quality of mistake detection and recommendations, and document the results and limitations in the final report.
+8. Tested the system on multiple user profiles and documented the results.

 ## Conclusion:

-I had planned to achieve {this this}.
-I think I have/have-not achieved the conclusion satisfactorily.
-The reason for your satisfaction/unsatisfaction.
+This project successfully implements an AI-based personal finance mistake detector that analyzes user income, expenses, and savings to generate a financial health score, detect financial risks, and provide actionable recommendations.
+The assistant also supports what-if simulations to help users understand how changes in spending and saving behavior affect their financial health.
+The project demonstrates the effective use of structured prompting, knowledge-based reasoning, and multi-step decision workflows for real-world financial applications.

 ----------